DewySoftware/dqs-site/features.md

 This module is configurable, but NOT toggleable.
 This module is on at all times, no matter what.

-The seconds delay must be above 90 due to Hause's new anti-DQS measures and Mojang's authentication API rate limit.
+The seconds delay must be above or equal to 30 due to Hause's new anti-DQS measures and Mojang's authentication API rate limit.
 A fix is currently being investigated.

 ### Auto Reply